-4. Decisions.
+5. Decisions.

 - a.
-Effective date of coverage.
-Within fifteen (15) business days following receipt of a complete NOI, the Department must issue a decision either approving or denying authorization to discharge under this General Permit.
-If the Department does not notify the applicant of its decision within fifteen (15) business days following receipt of a complete NOI, the NOI is accepted and authorization to discharge under this General Permit is approved.
-In the event authorization to discharge under this General Permit is not approved, the Department must notify the applicant of the reason(s) for denying authorization to discharge under this General Permit.
-Denial of authorization to discharge under this General Permit is not appealable to the Board of Environmental Protection and is not final agency action.
-The approval of authorization to discharge under this General Permit is appealable in accordance with Board responsibilities and duties, 38 M.R.S. § 341-D(4). - b.
+Effective Date of Coverage.
+The Department must approve or deny each NOI submitted for coverage under this General Permit: 1) within 31 calendar days of receipt of a complete NOI; 2) within 31 days of the date of public notice; or 3) on the effective date of this General Permit, whichever is later.
+If the Department does not notify the applicant within the specified timeframe, the NOI is automatically approved and becomes effective as if signed by the Commissioner in accordance with 06-096 CMR 2(19)(E).
+In the event coverage is denied, the Department must notify the applicant of the reason(s) for denial.
+Denial of coverage under this General Permit is not appealable to the Board of Environmental Protection and is not final agency action.
+The approval of coverage under this General Permit is appealable in accordance with 06-096 CMR 2(24)(B). - b.
 Individual permit coverage.
-The Department may require, or an interested party may petition the Department to consider, that a person authorized to discharge under this General Permit obtain an individual MEPDES permit for any of the reasons specified at 06-096 CMR 529(2)(b)(3)(i)(A-G), or, in in the opinion of the Department, the discharge is more appropriately controlled under an individual permit.
-A person eligible for coverage under this General Permit may request to be excluded from this General Permit and instead apply for an individual MEPDES permit as provided at 06-096 CMR 529(2)(b)(3)(iii). - 5.
-Effective term of coverage.
-The term of this General Permit is five years.
-Authorization to discharge under this General Permit continues from year to year provided payment of an applicable annual fee pursuant to Maine Environmental Protection Fund, 38 M.R.S. § 353-B, that there are no significant changes in the discharge as described in the NOI, and that there are no adverse receiving water quality impacts resulting from the discharge.
+The Department may require, or an interested party may request for consideration, that a permittee covered under this General Permit obtain an individual MEPDES permit for any of the reasons specified at 06-096 CMR 529(2)(b)(3)(i)(A-G).
+An entity eligible for coverage under this General Permit may request to be excluded from this General Permit and instead apply for an individual MEPDES permit as provided at 06-096 CMR 529(2)(b)(3)(iii).